NBA 2K14: Reception

 NBA 2K14 received "generally favorable" reviews from critics, according to review aggregator Metacritic.

 Ryan McCaffrey of IGN rated the game a 9.3 praising the gameplay saying, "With just enough new features, and tighter-than-ever gameplay, NBA 2K14 tops its predecessors and competitors... again".
 Tom McShea of GameSpot rated the game an 8.0 praising the game as well but criticizing designing of the game.
 USA Today's Brett Molina rated the game 3.5 out of 4 stars, noting that the game's new dribble and shoot mechanics may be simpler to newcomers, but frustrating to veteran gamers.
 Matt Bertz of Game Informer stated that the presentation was "the best the sports genre has to offer", but criticized the lack of improvements made to both the My Career and Association modes.
 Andy Hartup of GamesRadar+ praised the amazingly realistic player models, My Career mode, and improved presentation while criticizing recycled content and the uncanny valley nature of the player models.
 Greg Giddens of Push Square concluded that "NBA 2K14 on the PS4 is a stunning digital facsimile of basketball.
 The title's visually jaw dropping, technically stunning, and represents a whole different ball game to its PS3 counterpart.
 The new My Career and My GM campaigns don't always score a slam dunk, but they're engaging enough to dribble your way through, making this is a top option..."

 Shortly after release, the game was the best-selling sports game on 8th-consoles.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated NBA 2K14 for "Sports Game of the Year".